jeamon/eprocessor/README.md

 at *http://127.0.0.1:8080/records* with a custom header *(X-API-KEY)* set with "very-long-complex-key" as value.
 For each payment record received it will just display that on the console for confirmation purpose.

-Finally, at each launch of the eprocessor tool, a logging file will be generated in the format of logging*currentdate*currenttime.log
+Finally, at each launch of the eprocessor tool, a dedicated working folder will be created with the name matching the pattern loggingATcurrentdateDOTcurrenttime.
+This folder will be used by the program to store the two generated files and the downloaded data file.
+The first log file generated will be details*.*log
-It will contains the program logs such as errors and infos level details.
-Also, a second log file will be created with same datetime under the name of statistics*currentdate*currenttime.log and will contains all records sent with SUCCESS or FAILURE as prefic according to the API POST call response.
+It will contain the program logs such as errors and infos level details.
+The second log file will be created with the name statistics*.*log under the name of statistics . log and it will contain all records sent with SUCCESS or FAILURE as prefic according to the API POST call response.

 * Click to watch the live [demo video](https://youtu.be/vcIizhXkPwg)